What to do in case of an accident.

 For example, an investigation associated with an automobile accident involves several steps to gather important information.
 First, always get a police report.
 Many times the other driver will ask you not to call the police and offer to pay for your damages.
 Then days later when he or she does not agree on the amount, you are stuck with no proof of the accident.

-Next, in order to provide your case and maximize your recovery, photographs should be taken of the accident scene and all cars involved.
+In order to provide your case and maximize your recovery, photographs should be taken of the accident scene and all cars involved.
 You can usually do this with your cell phone.
-Many cell phones are now equipped with a camera.
-Take a few moments to memorialize the accident scene and the cars involved by taking pictures with your cell phone and e-mailing them to your attorney.
+Take a few moments to memorialize the accident scene and the cars involved by taking pictures and e-mailing them to your attorney.
 They will be very valuable when your attorney is negotiating a settlement with the insurance company.

 Lastly, try to get the names and phone numbers of any witnesses.
 Give this information to your attorney immediately so he can try to get a sworn statement from the witness.
 Otherwise, as time passes, witnesses will relocate or forget all of the details of your accident.
 This information is very important in proving your claim.